kbase/kbase-ui/README.md

 ## About

-The DOE KBase User Interface, or *KBase UI* for short, is a web browser Single Page App (SPA) providing tools for [KBase](http://kbase.us).
-It is a partner to the KBase Narrative Interface.
+The KBase User Interface, or *KBase UI* for short, is a web browser Single Page App (SPA) providing tools for [KBase](http://kbase.us) users.
+It is a partner to the [KBase Narrative Interface](https://github.com/kbase/narrative).
 Current features include:

 - *Dashboard*, for an overview of your narratives and activies of your colleages
 - *User Profile*, for viewing any user profile and editing your own,